bootlin/training-materials/slides/yocto-overview/yocto-overview.typ

 - The word _Poky_ has several meanings

-- Poky is a git repository that is assembled from other git
-  repositories: bitbake, openembedded-core, yocto-docs and meta-yocto

 - poky is the _reference distro_ provided by the Yocto Project

 - meta-poky is the layer providing the poky reference distribution

+- Up to the Walnascar (5.2) release, Poky was a git repository that was assembled from other git repositories: bitbake, openembedded-core, yocto-docs and meta-yocto

 === The Yocto Project lexicon